 But many job seekers drop out their offer letters in last-minute in lieu of better organizations, salary, etc, which results in considerable loss of productivity, resources, and stained image of manpower consultancies in front of genuine organizations.

 These cliffhangers can be identified by reviewing candidates in a platform where agencies can see past behavior, their personality, commitment to the job, work ethics, etc, making it easier for agencies to identify job seekers with not so good ratings and be extra cautious while hiring them.

-© Copyright 2018 - 2019 - All Rights Reserved - Registered Under The Left Brain Technology.
+© Copyright 2018 - 2020 - All Rights Reserved - Registered Under Left Brain Technologies.